maiziezhoulab/FocalSV/README.md

 #### `results/`

 - **`results/FocalSV_Candidate_SV.vcf`**
   Candidate structural variant (SV) results without redundancy (key output).
+This VCF will be the input of step2 for filtering and genotype correction.

 #### `regions/`